Argentine Sea: Territorial claims

+Dispute over the extended continental shelf with Chile

 Biodiversity

 The Argentine sea is one of the most temperate seas of the world.
 It receives the cold Falkland Current from the south, which comes from the Antarctic, and the warm Brazil Current from the north.

 The Argentine sea has twelve areas identified as places of great biodiversity.
 There are two international protected areas, one national, and eighteen provincial ones.

 The Argentine sea has plankton, algae, crustaceans, sardines and anchovies.
 Those feed the more advanced fauna such as penguins, cormorants, sharks, whales, dolphins, Burmeister's porpoise, fur seals, sea lions, and southern elephant seals.